 At Hotel JAL City Hiroshima: https://www.okura-nikko.com/japan/hiroshima/hotel-jal-city-hiroshima/

 – Computer Room

-20 desktop computers can be used by Elisabeth University of Music for participants use during the conference.
+20 desktop computers can be used at Elisabeth University of Music by participants use during the conference.

 - Location: Computer training room (Building 3, 3rd Floor)

 - OS: Microsoft Windows10 64bit

 - Applications: Microsoft Office 2016 Standard (Word / Excel / PowerPoint)